evanchien/chinese_chess_recognition/README.md

     * Hits 90% with 5000 pictures in total
 <img src="graph/30-5000.png" alt="drawing" width="600px"/>

 And, last, the learning curve of training/validation versus original sample counts.
-In fact, as you can see in the graphs, most of the time the differences between curves is not huge.
+In fact, as you can see in the graphs, most of the time the differences between curves is not huge. we feel if we have larger number gap we would see the gap more easily.
 <img src="img/training_loss.png" alt="drawing" width="600px"/>
 <img src="img/validation_loss.png" alt="drawing" width="600px"/>